Hunting down the similar words between Japanese & Turkish

 A

-Each time you go left on the x-axis will be a dash on the word on the column.
-Each time you go up there will be a dash on the word on the row.
-The result is
+Each leftward movement on the x-axis represents a dash in the word from the column.
+Each upward movement represents a dash in the word from the row.
+The result is:

 –AR-AK = KA-RA–